Gas Pump Skimmers

 This is the not the first or the second time SparkFun has dealt with credit card skimmers.
 The difference is that this time the local governmental agency politely asked for help and we’re always down for trying to put a stop to bad actors.

-- The bluetooth module used on these skimmers is extremely common and used on all sorts of legitimate products end educational kits.
+The Bluetooth module used on these skimmers is extremely common and used on all sorts of legitimate products and educational kits.
 If you detect one in the field you can confirm that it is a skimmer (and not some other device) by sending the character ‘P’ to the module over a terminal.
 If you get a ’M' in response then you have likely found a skimmer and you should contact your local authorities.

 How the Skimmer Scanner App Works

 The Skimmer Scanner App